Telford child sex abuse went on for generations, inquiry finds

 Chairman Tom Crowther QC said the abuse had thrived unchecked for decades.

-It makes 47 recommendations for improvement by agencies involved.
+His report makes 47 recommendations for improvement by agencies involved.
+West Mercia Police has apologised "unequivocally" for past events as has Telford & Wrekin Council.

 The report found agencies dismissed reports of child exploitation as "child prostitution".